microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0/New-MgEntitlementManagementAccessPackage.md

     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[GracePeriodBeforeAccessRemoval <TimeSpan?>]`:
     - `[RemoveAccessWhenTargetLeavesAllowedTargets <Boolean?>]`:
-    - `[RequestAccessForAllowedTargets <Boolean?>]`:
+    - `[RequestAccessForAllowedTargets <Boolean?>]`: If set to true, automatic assignments will be created for targets in the allowed target scope.
-  - `[Catalog <IMicrosoftGraphAccessPackageCatalog1>]`: accessPackageCatalog
+  - `[Catalog <IMicrosoftGraphAccessPackageCatalog>]`: accessPackageCatalog
   - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
   - `[Description <String>]`: The description of the policy.
   - `[DisplayName <String>]`: The display name of the policy.
-Supports $filter (eq).
   - `[Expiration <IMicrosoftGraphExpirationPattern>]`: expirationPattern
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Duration <TimeSpan?>]`: The requestor's desired duration of access represented in ISO 8601 format for durations.
 For example, PT3H refers to three hours.
 If specified in a request, endDateTime should not be present and the type property should be set to afterDuration.
     - `[EndDateTime <DateTime?>]`: Timestamp of date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
     - `[Type <String>]`: expirationPatternType
   - `[ModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
   - `[RequestApprovalSettings <IMicrosoftGraphAccessPackageAssignmentApprovalSettings>]`: accessPackageAssignmentApprovalSettings
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[IsApprovalRequiredForAdd <Boolean?>]`: If false, then approval is not required for new requests in this policy.